Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Setup and assumptions

 where $b'_t = b_t+\int_{\{|x| > 1\}}\gamma_t\cdot x\lambda(dx) + \int_{\{|x| > 1\}}\delta(t,x)\lambda'(dx)$.
-The same model was also used in \cite{AJ2014} for the estimation of integrated volatility $\int_{0}^{T} \sigma_t^2dt$, and \cite{LLL2018} for spot volatility $\sigma_t^2$ with $t\in[0,T]$.
-In \eqref{model-price-jump}, we separate the jump part $J$ into two pure jump processes, $L$ and $J'$, the reason is as follows.
-Both of them are possibly of infinite variation and the only difference is that we will specify some structure assumptions on $L$ but not for $J'$.
-We will show that, with or without such structures, the conditions on jump activity index for the asymptotic properties of our leverage effect and volatility of volatility estimators are different, as summarized in Remark \ref{rmk:bias}.
+The same model was used by \cite{JT2014} to estimate integrated volatility $\int_{0}^{T} \sigma_t^2dt$ and by \cite{LLL2018} to estimate spot volatility $\sigma_t^2$ for $t\in[0,T]$.
+In \eqref{model-price-jump}, we decompose the jump component $J$ into two pure-jump processes, $L$ and $J'$, for the following reason.
+Both processes may have infinite variation, but we impose structural assumptions on $L$ and not on $J'$.
+We show that the conditions on the jump activity index required for the asymptotic properties of our leverage effect and volatility of volatility estimators differ depending on whether this structure is imposed, as summarized in Section \ref{sec:remark}.

 We further assume that $\sigma$ is a continuous It$\hat{\text{o}}$ semimartingale and can be written as